maul-esel/ahkbook/en/_posts/2011-10-30-Compiling.markdown

 To have more control about the output, run the compiler from Windows Explorer (it's usually `C:\Program Files\AutoHotkey\Compiler\Ahk2Exe.exe`) or the start menu.
 You will see a window appear that allows you to customize the input- and output file, the icon, and, in AutoHotkey classic, the password.
 ![compiler window screenshot](images/compiler-1.png)
 The options should be self-explanatory.
-There's also a paragraph in the help file: enter `compile a script` in the index.
+There's also a paragraph in the help file: enter <cite>compile a script</cite> in the index.

 ### IronAHK
 As IronAHK doesn't have a GUI compiler yet, use the command line / terminal and run `ironahk /out example.exe script.ahk`.